rkudela/ifcb-test/Installation.md

 > Note: the configurations provided are for 64-bit Windows.
 If you are running 32-bit Windows you will need to use a slightly different configuration, which will be provided and documented once it is tested.
 Until then, try replacing `ubuntu/trusty64` with `ubuntu/trusty32` in `Vagrantfile`.

 > Note: the default RAM usage of the dashboard is 2GB.
-It will likely work fine with less RAM (which is configured in `Vagrantfile` but that has not been extensively tested.
+It will likely work fine with less RAM (which is configured in `Vagrantfile`), but that has not been extensively tested.

 ## Install required software packages